 - Squats

-Street lifting not only demands physical prowess but also strategic planning in weight progression.
-The incorporation of tools like dipping belts and weighted vests allows practitioners to incrementally challenge their strength thresholds.
-It’s a journey that involves meticulous attention to form, gradual progression, and the pursuit of achieving personal bests in terms of raw strength.
+Street lifting requires both physical strength and strategic planning in weight progression.
+Using tools like dipping belts and weighted vests helps practitioners progressively challenge their strength.
+It’s a journey that involves precision, gradual progression, and the pursuit of personal strength milestones.

 Statics